stakewalker/carbon_monoxide/README.md

-A place to save my scripts related to cryptocurrency trading projects
+A place to keep scripts related to cryptocurrency trading projects